 This mimics an API.

-Computers are not annoyed, but it’s much more a development effort on the consumer side and a waste of resources on the provider side, often more than they can provide.
+Computers don’t get annoyed, but it’s much more of a development effort on the consumer side and a waste of resources on the provider side, often more than they can provide.
 It doesn’t seem like the “right” solution.

 As we all have entered into the data economy with an increasing abundance of data, the more data is produced the more processing and storage are required.
 In this context, saving resources everywhere possible matters.